 Grandparent DNA Test

-To confirm a biological relationship when a possible father is unavailable for testing.
+To confirm a biological relationship between a child and possible grandparent.

 The DDC Promise